FIU College of Engineering and Computing

 Labs Under the Directorship of Professor Sarwat

-The EPS Group has full capability of developing any project ground-up, from laboratory-scale simulations and verifications to field deployment and validation.
-In the form of a grid-tied network comprising the 1.4 MW photovoltaic (PV) power plant at FIU’s Engineering Center, a total of 4 MW distributed PV power plants at Daytona, and a 74.5 MW PV power plant in Miami, the Group has access to more than 30 feeders and sub-transmission lines where DERs are installed at residential and commercial, and utility-scale, respectively.
-The Energy, Power & Sustainability (EPS) Group at FIU has various logically independent zones connected seamlessly.
+The Energy, Power & Sustainability (EPS) Group has full capability to develop projects from the ground up — from laboratory-scale simulations and verifications to field deployment and validation.
+The group operates a grid-tied network comprising a 1.4 MW photovoltaic (PV) power plant at FIU’s Engineering Center, a total of 4 MW distributed PV power plants at Daytona, and a 74.5 MW PV power plant in Miami.
+The Group has access to more than 30 feeders and sub-transmission lines where distributed energy resources (DERs) are installed at residential, commercial, and utility-scale levels.
+The Energy, Power & Sustainability (EPS) Group at FIU consists of multiple logically independent zones connected seamlessly.

-Genie lab is a state-of-the-art Control Room for AI-Renewable Microgrid and hardware-in-the-loop real-time simulations.
-GENIE Lab houses OPAL-RT, and LabVolt simulators along with the InTouch Wonderware system, thereby providing the capability to test, simulate, and validate inverters, batteries, and other grid-based equipment.
+The Grid Energy Intelligence Exploration Research (GENIE) Lab serves as a state-of-the-art Control Room for AI-Renewable Microgrid research and hardware-in-the-loop real-time simulations.
+The lab houses OPAL-RT and LabVolt simulators along with the InTouch Wonderware system, providing a full suite of tools to test, simulate, and validate inverters, batteries, and other grid-connected equipment.
+GENIE Lab plays a crucial role in the development and validation of next-generation smart grid control architectures.

 Contact Information